 At this step, you need to write out all the tools you will be needing in the laundry business.
 A good way to know all this is to think back on your visit to the Laundry Business (Company) you visited earlier and start to write down all you saw that was being used in the company.

 After doing this, you can now start to write down the necessary equipment and materials you’ll be needing to start.
 But for easy thinking, I mentioned them above.

 The importance of writing a laundry business plan cannot be over-emphasized.
 You might be thinking that all the laundry equipment mentioned above are the only expenses you have when it comes to starting your own laundry business in Nigeria but this is not entirely true.

 Here even though you have not gotten money to rent a shop at the preferred location, you should still start from your house or apartment.
-Waiting for the perfect time to start will make you postpone everything if you’re not careful.
+Waiting for the perfect time to start will make you postpone everything if you are not careful.
+Just start!

 Remember you have already written down all you need for the laundry business.
 Go to the market and buy some of them if not all.
 Then start telling people about your business preferably family and friends first.

-The best trick you can use in convincing them to patronize you is to tell them you’ll be willing to wash their clothes at an unreasonable discount.
-Let’s say their laundry customer wash a shirt for them at N250 tell them you’ll wash that same shirt at N100.
+The best trick you can use in convincing them to patronize you is to tell them you will be willing to wash their clothes at an unreasonable discount.
+Let us say their laundry customer wash a shirt for them at N250 tell them you will wash that same shirt at N100.

 6. Write your Laundry Price List